YOUR NEWBORN SESSION WITH

 Many parents come in saying "Baby has been sleeping all morning, but trust me, he sleeps SO good this time of day!" only to have baby wake up, since they will be unclothed and unswaddled and put in different poses that they’ve not been in before.

 Sessions last between 2-3 hours, sometimes longer if baby is a light sleeper, or is hungry!
-The easiest way to ensure a sleepy baby is the willingness to nurse/bottlefeed off and on.
+The easiest way to ensure a sleepy baby is the willingness to nurse/bottlefeed off and on throughout the session.

 If you can, bring the soothie pacifier the hospital sent you home with.
 It's the bendable, green/blue/orangish one, and won't leave marks.
 Even if you haven't used one, just for the 2-3 hours that I'm posing him/her usually really helps.
 However if you really prefer that we don’t use one, that’s fine as well!